puppetlabs/puppet-docs/source/guides/more_language.markdown

 To put a quote character or `$` in a double-quoted string where it would normally have a special meaning, precede it with an escaping `\`.
 For an actual `\`, use `\\`.

+We recommend using single quotes for all strings that do not require variable interpolation.
+Use double quotes for those strings that require variable interpolation.

 ### Capitalization

 Capitalization of resources is used in two major ways: